Grow Light Timers & Controllers

-Like almost everything else around us, automation should be a priority for growers as well.
+Like almost everything else around us, automation should be a priority for growers too.
 Modern grow light timers and controllers allow growers to achieve this objective.
 You can eliminate the probability of human error by using this modern tech to control grow lights and reduce your burden significantly.

-A typical grow light timer works well for a simple low wattage and amp 1 or 2 light setup.
-A grow light timer can either be mechanical or digital and are simple to operate.
-The timer allows you to automate your grow lights, light movers, fans, and pumps, etc. The timers allow for perfect scheduling of light exposure to plants avoiding plants from extra stress caused by irregular light periods and light leaks.
+A typical grow light timer works well for 1 or 2 lights with low wattage and amps.
+These lights can both be mechanical and digital and offer great ease of use.
+The timer allows you to automate lights and light movers, fans, pumps, etc. The timers allow for better scheduling of light exposure to plants preventing plants from extra stress caused by sporadic light periods and light leaks.

-On the other hand, HID grow light controllers are designed specifically to control multiple high wattage lights simultaneously.
-These controllers can handle upwards of 4 or more HID grow lights.
-These HID grow light controllers are perfect for large scale grow’s or commercial indoor greenhouses.
+On the other hand, HID grow light controllers are designed to control high-wattage lights simultaneously.
+The number of lights that it can handle can be more than four.
+As these lights can work in environments, they are the right choice for large or commercial indoor greenhouses.
 Growers can use these controllers to prevent light from reaching harmful levels by monitoring the temperature and dimming the lights if need be.
-Most controllers also have shut-off features and alarms that sound if your equipment id deactivated.

-With a grow light flop box, you can run two different sets of lights with just a single set of ballasts by rotating between light cycles, e.g if you are a grower with 16 sets of lights, you will only need eight ballasts to control them.
+You can run two different sets of lights with just a single set of ballasts using a grow light flip box.
+The flip box allows alternating light cycles to achieve this functionality.
+For instance, if you are a grower with 16 sets of lights, you will only need eight ballasts to control them.
 So, suppose you are a commercial grower looking to double production, maximize the use of power available, and save on high equipment costs.
 In that case, these flip boxes are a must.

 How to select the best timer or controller for grow lights?

 Your budget and your need for automation levels will determine which timer or controller is best for you.